You are here

 When you submit your dissertation to the ProQuest ETD Administrator site, you will be given two options: Traditional Publishing or Open Access Publishing Plus.
 ProQuest compares the two options in their Open Access Overview document.
 Full details will be presented in the ProQuest ETD Administrator site.

-No fee paid to ProQuest; your dissertation will be available in full text to subscribing institutions only through the ProQuest Dissertations & Theses: Full Text database; if you have an embargo, your dissertation will be unavailable for viewing or purchase through the subscription database during the embargo period.
+No fee is paid to ProQuest; your dissertation will be available in full text to subscribing institutions only through the ProQuest Dissertations & Theses: Full Text database; If you have an embargo, your dissertation will be unavailable for viewing or purchase through the subscription database during the embargo period.

 Open Access Publishing Plus

-$95 fee to ProQuest; your dissertation will be available in full text through the Internet to anyone via ProQuest’s Open Access Database, PQDT Open; if you have an embargo, your dissertation will be unavailable for viewing through the open access database during the embargo period.
+$95 fee to ProQuest; your dissertation will be available in full text through the Internet to anyone via the ProQuest Database; if you have an embargo, your dissertation will be unavailable for viewing through the open access database during the embargo period.